getsentry/sentry-docs/src/wizard/unreal/index.md

 ### Include the UE4 Crash Reporter

-You can add the _Crash Report Client_ to your game in your _Project Settings_.
+You can add the crash report client to your game in **Project Settings**.

-The option is located under _Project > Packaging_ menu, then select _show advanced_ followed by
-checking the box for: `Include Crash Reporter`.
+The option is located under **Project > Packaging**; select "show advanced" followed by checking the box for "Include Crash Reporter".

 ### Debug Information

 To get the most out of Sentry, crash reports must include debug information.
-In order for Sentry to be able to process the crash report and translate memory addresses to meaningful information like function names, module names and line numbers, the crash itself must include debug information and symbols need to be uploaded to Sentry.
+In order for Sentry to be able to process the crash report and translate memory addresses to meaningful information like function names, module names, and line numbers, the crash itself must include debug information.
+In addition, symbols need to be uploaded to Sentry.

-The option is also located under _Project > Packaging_ menu, then select _show advanced_ followed by
-checking the box for: `Include Debug Files`.
+The option is also located under **Project > Packaging**; select "show advanced" followed by checking the box for "Include Debug Files".

 ### Configure the Crash Reporter Endpoint

-Now that the _Crash Reporter_ and _Debug Files_ are included, UE4 needs to know where to send the crash.
-For that, we add the Sentry _Unreal Engine Endpoint_ from the _Client Keys_ settings page to game's configuration file.
+Now that the crash reporter and debug files are included, UE4 needs to know where to send the crash.
+For that, add the Sentry "Unreal Engine Endpoint" from the "Client Keys" settings page to the game's configuration file.
 This will include which project in Sentry you want to see crashes displayed in.
 That's accomplished by configuring the `CrashReportClient` in the _DefaultEngine.ini_ file.
 Changing the engine is necessary for this to work.